XiekangZhang/everything_about_python/python_crash_course/Project_3_web_applications/README.md

 - Implement the method in _views.py_ -> _request.method_, _form.is_valid()_, _form.save()_, _redirect()_
 - Link to the page

+## Others
+- html: body --> nav --> main: Here we assign the bootstrap selector _container_, which is a simple way to group elements on a page.
+- a _jumbotron_, which is a large box that stands out from the rest of the page and can contain anything you want.

 # Important commands
 - _django-admin startproject __name__ ._
 - _python manage.py migrate_